awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ### Update EC2Config to a specific version<a name="walkthrough-powershell-update-ec2config-specific-version"></a>

-The following command will downgrade EC2Config to an older version:
+The following command downgrades EC2Config to an older version:

 ```
 Send-SSMCommand `